pkp/learning-ojs/en/submissions.md

 From here, you can see:

-**Submission Files**: In this case, there is just one file, but multiple files have been submitted.
+**Submission Files**: This panel lists the files that have been submitted.
+In this view, there is just one file, but multiple files have been submitted.

-**Pre-Review Discussions**: This tool allows me as the editor to communicate with the author, or with others on the editorial team.
+**Pre-Review Discussions**: This panel allows the editor to communicate with the author, or with others on the editorial team.
 For example, to ask the author for some additional information, or to ask a section editor to take responsibility for this submission.

-**Participants**: This is where you will see the participants involved in the submission.
+**Participants**: This panel is where you will see the list of participants involved in the submission.
 Currently, there is only the submission author's name.
 Other names (editors, section editors, etc.) will appear here as they are added in subsequent steps.

 In addition, along the top, you can see: